jonlpersson/ed-latimore/site/_posts/2023-11-11-beyond-the-surface-area-of-luck-lady-luck-in-4-d.md

 To remember the distinction, keep the following idea in mind:

 **If I hire you to dig a hole, I’m not paying you more because you used a spoon.
-Likewise, I’m not paying you less because it turned out to be a sinkhole.**&nbsp;
+Likewise, I’m not paying you less because it turned out to be a sinkhole.**

 ### Work and opportunities